 You will study modules on this course.
 A module is a unit of a course with its own approved aims and outcomes and assessment methods.

 Optional modulesOptional modules

-You will take a further up to 90 credits from the following:
+You will take modules of at least 50 credits and up to 90 credits from the following:

 - LAW8559 Contemporary Problems of International Law and International Dispute Settlement

 You may take further modules up to 50 credits from the following: